zylye123/Emotion-Controllable-Face-Generation-Survey/README.md

   <img src="https://img.shields.io/badge/Update 🔥-2025.09.xx-red" alt="MorePapers">
 </p>

 ## 📖 Introduction

-This repository accompanies our survey *"A Survey on Emotion-Controllable Face Generation"*.
+This repository is related to **Emotion-Controllable Face Generation**.
-It collects and organizes over 250 papers related to **emotion-controllable face generation**, covering methods, datasets, and evaluation protocols.

-To make the field easier to navigate, we categorize the works by **different tasks** and provide structured references for quick access.
+It organizes research works in this area and categorizes them by **different tasks** for easier navigation.

-Our goal is to maintain a **living resource** that helps researchers and practitioners track the latest progress and find relevant works efficiently.
+Our goal is to maintain a **living resource** that helps researchers and practitioners track the latest progress in the field.

 ## 📢 News